pierrechevallier/chevallier-cz/content/posts/wedding.md

 ## “What about gifts?
 And the dress code?”

 We would love for you to come and have a great time with us.
-If you couldn’t help but want to give us something, we would be happy to contribute to the renovation of the apartment.
+If you couldn’t help but want to give us something, we would be happy to contribute to the renovation of our apartment.

 There is no dress code, come in whatever way you feel comfortable and pleasant!